-This is home view, what you see when you access your Xen Orchestra URL.
+This is the home view - what you see when you access your Xen Orchestra URL.
 It displays all running VMs.
-This could be configured for your needs (see "Filters section" below).
+This can be configured to your needs (see the "Filters section" below).

-If you don't have any server connected, you'll see a panel to tell you to add a server:
+If you don't have any servers connected, you'll see a panel telling you to add a server:

 Just click on "Add server", enter the IP of a XenServer host (ideally the pool master if in a pool):

 After clicking on connect, the server is displayed as connected:

 Now go back to the Home view (or click on the "Xen Orchestra" title on the top left of the screen), you'll see the default home view of VM objects.

 By default, this view groups all running VMs on your connected server:

 - the global menu is on the left, you can collapse it by clicking on the icon